24 Positive Changes We’ve Already Seen Since the Anti-Racism Protests Began

 Former Minneapolis police officers face new charges

 Floyd died after Derick Chauvin kneeled on his neck for nearly nine minutes, and the former cop was charged with third-degree murder and manslaughter.
 Following the massive, nationwide protests, Minnesota Governor Tim Walz asked Keith Ellison, the state’s attorney general, to lead the prosecution.
 Ellison raised Chauvin’s charge to second-degree murder, which carries a maximum penalty of 40 years in prison.
 The other officers involved, Tou Thao, J. Alexander Kueng, and Thomas K. Lane, each face two counts of aiding and abetting—one for second-degree murder and one for second-degree manslaughter.
 Not only do these charges reflect the gravity of what happened, but they also send a loud-and-clear message to police departments around the country.

 Change is possible when people come together and advocate for what is right.
 Check out these 21 powerful protest photos that show global solidarity against racial injustice.

 NASCAR and the Marines ban Confederate flags

-Throughout its 72-year history, Confederate flags have been ubiquitous at NASCAR races.
-But two days after Bubba Wallace, the lone black driver in NASCAR’s three national series called for a ban of all Confederate flags at racetracks, the auto-racing entity did just that.
+Throughout NASCAR’S 72-year history, Confederate flags have been ubiquitous at its races.
+But two days after Bubba Wallace, the lone Black driver in NASCAR’s three national series called for a ban of all Confederate flags at racetracks, the auto-racing entity did just that.
 Additionally, NASCAR acknowledged that the secessionist battle flag did not provide a welcoming and inclusive environment for all fans.
 The U.S. Marine Corps also ordered the removal of all public displays of the Confederate flag from Marine installations.

 North Carolina’s Second Chance Act becomes law